The Stepford Scenario

 Subjectivity and Sentience

 Your children can actually feel and experience what’s happening, whereas the robots’ gears and motors and circuits don’t feel a thing.
-This, I’m sure I’ll agree, is a difference between them actually matters: the robots don’t have subjective consciousness.
+This, I’m sure I’ll agree, is a difference between them actually matters: the robots don’t have subjective consciousness and children do.

-But I can’t help myself — I need to dig into this.
+The next three sections here will try to dig into this, even though this is a bit outside the scope of what I’m trying to show.
 It goes without saying, the next few pages are going to be rough sailing.
 Skipping them doesn’t affect the whole argument.

 We feel sympathy for things that can suffer and empathy for things that can feel love.
 We “feel for them” — our feelings mirror the feelings we think they are having.
 We worry that our children will get hurt.
 This is different than when we worry if our car will break.